-In defence against actions for a preliminary injunction, a potential defendant may proactively file a protective brief (Schutzschrift) substantiating the reasons why an alleged infringement does not exist.
-A potential defendant may also file an action for declaratory judgment of non-infringement.
+In defence against actions for a preliminary injunction, a defendant may proactively file a protective brief (Schutzschrift) substantiating the reasons why an alleged infringement does not exist.
+A defendant may also file an action for declaratory judgment of non-infringement.
 However, once the trade mark owner files a counter-claim based on the alleged infringement, there is no justified interest in the declaratory judgment, so that the potential defendant has to withdraw the application for declaratory judgment to avoid unnecessary costs.

 In order to initiate a lawsuit (preliminary and regular proceedings), a statement of claim has to be filed with a court competent for trade mark matters.
 The statement of claim has to specify the claims raised, and the facts and grounds on which such claims are based on have to be set out in detail.
-In a case where the statement of claim is based on more than one trade mark right, according to the most recent jurisprudence the claimant has to specify the order in which the rights shall be considered by the court.
+In a case where the statement of claim is based on more than one trade mark right, the claimant has to specify the order in which the rights shall be considered by the court.
 Apart from that, trade mark proceedings follow the applicable rules for non-intellectual property civil law proceedings.

 German trade mark law does not contain rules for representative or collective actions.

 German trade mark law provides that the owner of a trade mark shall not be entitled to prohibit the use of a trade mark with a later time-rank to the extent that they have acquiesced, for a period of five successive years, to the use of this right whilst being aware of such use, unless the third party was acting in bad faith when applying for or acquiring any trade mark right.
 Furthermore, the trade mark owner is not entitled to prohibit any third party from using a trade mark in relation to goods which have been put on the market under that trade mark or commercial designation by the trade mark owner themselves or with their consent in the Federal Republic of Germany, an EU member state or the EEA.
-See also 5.4 Defences Against Infringement, below.
+See 5.4 Defences Against Infringement.

 With regard to general civil law principles under German law, a trade mark owner may not assert rights where no legitimate interests can be shown and claims are raised solely in order to harm a third party.
 German unfair competition law may even prevent a trade mark owner from asserting their rights on the basis of an impediment ban, and/or in a case where a trade mark owner primarily intends to generate legal fees to be paid by third parties.